 Essentially, utilizing a DAF allows the charitable bunching strategy combined with the capability to give as you typically would.
 The only downside is that you must have the ability to fund the account upfront, and the donation is irreversible.
 Once you’ve funded a DAF, the money must be given to charity.

-4. Hedging With Options
+4. Defer Taxes by Hedging With Options

 While our first three strategies covered reducing your tax bill today, our last planning strategy explores a way to hedge your RSU position and delay the sale—either because you need to maintain a position in your company stock or to delay the tax bill to a potentially more favorable year.